erickertz/wordpress-twitter-1tp/README.md

 1. Add an option in setting page to define which post types the Twitter Hashtag field should be applied to.
 Right now it must be manually set in admin/class-wordpress-twitter-1tp-admin.php.
 2. Use Composer to manage and load Codebird dependency.
-3. Check if Advanced Custom Fields plugin is installed.
-If so, perhaps use ACF's repeater field for easier managemant of tweets.
-If ACF is not available the plugin should ALWAYS fall back to using Wordpress's out of the box meta fields as it does now.

 ## Updates